seatosky-chris/Datto-RMM-to-ITG-Integration/README.md

 5. See the important points above, you may want to make changes to add auto device archiving, prevent manufacturer name cleanup, change the RMM ID field away from `installed-by`, and you may need to remove the safety check that prevents >100 devices being added to ITG.
 6. If you are ok with it cleaning up manufacturer names, you may want to run the `ITG_Manufacturer_and_Model_Cleanup.ps1` script to clean things up initially.
 7. Place the script on a device that is always on and setup a task scheduler to run it.
 This can be ran quite often.
 I have ours setup to trigger daily at 12:05 AM, then it repeats every 10 minutes for a duration of 1 day.
 This way it syncs new devices into ITG every 10 minutes.
 If you want to do full updates more often, you could add a second scheduler to run the integration with the ForceCheck flag on a regular schedule as well.

+# Datto RMM to ITG Monitors Integration

+This is a separate set of components/scripts that will update and add ITG documentation for Monitors found in RMM.
+This integration allows you to keep track of a monitor's location, when when it is moved from 1 device to another.
+It consists of 2 parts:
+* An RMM that queries all Windows devices for attached monitors and their info, and then updates a UDF with this info.
+* A PowerShell script that daily queries the RMM UDF, parses the monitor information for each device, and updates ITG.

+### How it works
+The RMM component should be ran daily.
+This will query each device for attached monitors and get their info.
+The info gathered includes:
+* Manufacturer
+* Model
+* Serial Number
+* Display Type (e.g. DP, HDMI, DVI, etc.)
+* Year of Manufacture
+The component will then update a UDF in RMM with this info in JSON format.
+It will look something like this:
+`{"Mftr":"Dell","Mdl":"DELL U2412M","SN":"YMYH14DK565S","Type":"DVI","ManYr":2013} |Updated: 2023-07-04`

+The PowerShell script should also be ran daily, sometime after the RMM Component has run.
+When the script runs, it will pull all devices from RMM that have the specified UDF populated.
+It will parse the UDF fields to get the unique info for each monitor from these devices and make a list of all found monitors with unique serial numbers.
+Note that we have blacklisted certain serial numbers that aren't unique, and you can further configure this in the config.ps1 file.
+All Acer monitors have also been blacklisted as they don't seem to use unique serial numbers.

+The script then runs through each monitor and attempts to link it to a monitor config in ITG, with matching based on Organization and Serial Number.
+If no existing monitor is found, it creates a new monitor in ITG.
+If an existing monitor is found, it updates it if necessary.
+The following information is added/updated for monitors in ITG:
+* Configuration Status (Active)
+* Manufacturer
+* Model
+* Warranty Expiry (3 years from the year of manufacture)
+* End of Life (creates an EOL asset set to 5 years from the year of manufacture)
+* Serial Number
+* Installed By (RMM Monitor Integration)
+* Monitor name (only for new devices, uses the format: ORGAcronym-DISP-SerialNumber)
+* Connects the related workstation as a related item and in the notes adds the display type connection
+* Notes, includes: Connected devices (ITG and RMM), Manufacture Year, Last Seen (when disconnected from a device)
+* Configuration interfaces (we cannot attach a device here via a script so it just adds the display type as an interface)

+The script will then go through any monitors found in ITG that were not found in RMM, these monitors have been disconnected from devices.
+It will update these to disconnect them from past devices and add a "Last Seen" note to the monitor config in ITG.
+If this monitor was last seen over 1 month ago, the asset will also be archived.

+### Setup
+1. Add the `Attached Monitor Info to UDF` component to RMM.
+You can find it here: https://github.com/seatosky-chris/RMM-Scripts-and-Components/blob/main/Components/Custom%20RMM%20Components/Attached%20Monitor%20Info%20to%20UDF%20(STS).ps1
+2. Schedule the RMM component to run daily.
+Choose an empty UDF # to add the monitor data to, you may wish to rename this UDF in RMM as well.
+Target **All Windows Desktops**.
+You may also want to set a long expiry time (12 hours or 1 day) in case a device is not online when this job runs.
+3. Create/update the Config.ps1 file from Config.ps1.template.
+Note that this is the same config file that is used by the regular ITG to Datto RMM integration documented above.
+See Setup instructions above for configuration of variables, variables only used by this integration are documented below.
+4. Configure `$ITG_MonitorTypeID` with the configuration type ID of the **Monitor** configuration type.
+This is found in: `Account > Configuration Types`.
+5. Configure `$ITG_EOL_FlexibleAssetTypeID` with the flexible asset ID of the **End of Life** flexible asset type.
+6. Configure `$RMM_MonitorInfo_UDF` with the UDF # that you will your RMM component is updating.
+7. Place the script (`DattoRMM_to_ITG_Monitors_Integration.ps1`) on a device that is always on and setup a task scheduler to run it.
+This should be ran sometime after the RMM component above has ran, I personally run it 1 hour after the components scheduled time.